 The adoption of specialized systems can help you integrate numerous inventory points under one umbrella for more effective, centralized administration.
 While the choice of available solutions is wide, the common set of must-have features for inventory management software looks like this.

 Multi-location inventory tracking.
-Software allows for organizing and tracking inventory items by suppliers, serial numbers, tags, barcodes, SKUs (stock keeping units, or a number assigned to a product to track inventory) or other IDs at different location levels (bins, shelves, racks, aisles) across multiple warehouses.
+The software allows for organizing and tracking inventory items by suppliers, serial numbers, tags, barcodes, SKUs (stock keeping units or a number assigned to a product to track inventory), or other IDs at different location levels (bins, shelves, racks, aisles) across multiple warehouses.
 You can easily find a specific part or product, monitor locations, trace item transitions, view overstocks and stockouts.

 Low inventory alerts.
-They appear in your dashboard when the quantity of certain items reach the preset low limit.
+They appear in your dashboard when the quantity of certain items reaches the preset low limit.

 An inventory management analytical dashboard maximizes comprehension of the inventory data and trends.
 Source: CEPRo